 Integrating AI into the healthcare ecosystem allows for a multitude of benefits, including automating tasks and analyzing big patient data sets to deliver better healthcare faster, and at a lower cost.

-According to Insider Intelligence, 30% of healthcare costs are associated with administrative tasks.
-AI can automate some of these tasks, like pre-authorizing insurance, following-up on unpaid bills, and maintaining records, to ease the workload of healthcare professionals and ultimately save them money.
+AI can automate administrative tasks, like pre-authorizing insurance, following-up on unpaid bills, and maintaining records, to ease the workload of healthcare professionals and ultimately save them money.

-AI has the ability to analyze big data sets – pulling together patient insights and leading to predictive analysis.
-Quickly obtaining patient insights helps the healthcare ecosystem discover key areas of patient care that require improvement.
+With AI’s ability to process big data sets, consolidating patient insights can lead to predictive benefits, helping the healthcare ecosystem discover key areas of patient care that require improvement.

 Wearable healthcare technology also uses AI to better serve patients.
 Software that uses AI, like FitBits and smartwatches, can analyze data to alert users and their healthcare professionals on potential health issues and risks.
 Being able to assess one’s own health through technology eases the workload of professionals and prevents unnecessary hospital visits or remissions.